yonileibowitz/Blog/jakh.md

 # Just another Kusto hacker (*JAKH*)

-TODO: add content

-What would you guess the following would print?
+What would you guess the following query prints?

 ```
 print a='😉🐮🔬🐭🐾😚🐧🐨🌭🐡🐞🐫🔾🌊😮🐬🔭🌨🌾🌡🐚😜🌤🌞🌫'